drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-05/exercise.md

 >
 -->

-You might have noticed in the last two exercises we've been talking about a "token collection contract", which we've been referring to as `some_token`.
+In the last two exercises we've been talking about a "token collection contract", which we've been referring to as `some_token`.
 What is this contract and how does it relate to `cw721` and `cw721-base`?

-It's time to dive into the relationship between these three Rust packages:

 - `cw721` is a package for enforcing your token adheres to the [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) standard
 - `cw721-base` is a package that implements the `cw721` standard and provides minting functionality, but where minting is limited to a single admin (or "creator") called the `minter` (an address that must be declared during contract instantiation and can never be updated)
 - `some_token` is our example token collection contract.
 It extends from `cw721-base` and is the NFT smart contract that will be deployed to the blockchain

-### When to import cw721-base into your project
+### When to import cw721-base

-The common use case for importing [cw721-base](https://crates.io/crates/cw721-base) into your project is for making your token collection contract.
+A common use case for importing [cw721-base](https://crates.io/crates/cw721-base) into your project is for making your token collection contract.

 ### Do I really need a token collection contract?
 Can't I just deploy `cw721-base`?

-You could just deploy `cw721-base` as the token collection contract".
+You could just deploy `cw721-base`.
 In fact, the [unit tests](https://github.com/CosmWasm/cw-nfts/blob/main/contracts/cw721-base/src/contract_tests.rs) of [cw721-base](https://github.com/CosmWasm/cw-nfts/blob/main/contracts/cw721-base/) are doing just that.

-However, it's preferable to separate `cw721-base` (a template for all NFT projects) from the logic and source code of some specific project.
+However, it's preferable to separate `cw721-base` (a template for all NFT projects) from the logic and code of some specific NFT project.

-Here's why:

-1. If you deploy `cw721-base` as your collection contract, it won't be able to use on-chain metadata.
+1. If you deploy `cw721-base` as your collection contract, on-chain metadata won't work (but off-chain metadata will).
 This happens because [lib.rs](https://github.com/CosmWasm/cw-nfts/blob/main/contracts/cw721-base/src/lib.rs#L14-L15) exports a default `extension` with a value of `None`:

 ```rs
 pub type Extension = Option<Empty>;